OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 ..
     Sect<16.3.6>

-From a reader’s perspective, there are three possible scenarios when attempting to initialize a member.
+From a reader's perspective, there are three possible scenarios when attempting to initialize a member.
 First, the member type is identical to the member type of the reader.
 This is the trivial case the value from the writer is copied to the value for the reader.
 Second, the writer does not have the member.